fmorriso/CodeHS-AutoGrader-Example/README.md

-# CodeHS Autograder example AP CS A - 6.2.8 - Print Print Every Third Index
+# CodeHS Autograder example AP CS A - 6.2.8 - Print Every Third Index
-A CodeHS Autograder example based on Unit 6 of AP CS A - problem 6.2.8 Print Every Third Index
+A CodeHS Autograder example based on Unit 6 of AP CS A - problem 6.2.8 - Print Every Third Index

 ## Tools Used